TobiOluwole/userCRUDwArray/README.md

 # User Details CRUD App

-This is a simple Node.js application that demonstrates CRUD (create, read, update, delete) operations for a user details object with the following structure:
+This is a simple Node.js application that demonstrates CRUD (create, read, update, delete) operations for a user array with the following structure:

 - id
 - firstName